 After months of navigating our brave new world, it quickly became clear that “Husband” and “Wife” just weren’t accurate descriptors for the shape of our relationship.
 It felt wrong to keep them.
-So, Tyler and I got a divorce.
-(This was, amazingly, super cheap and easy to do online.)
+So, Tyler and I separated.
 We also got matching bike chain grease tattoos and went on a motorcycle trip.

 We remain family, BFFs, memory-keepers, partners in business and life, adventure buddies, and champions of each other living our best lives.
 When you’ve experienced and created as much as Tyler and I have together, you never stop loving each other, you never stop your story.
 You just boldly change it.
 You keep the good parts, and Konmari the bejesus out of everything else.
 Which, to be honest, is always how we’ve rolled.